 Kokatat offers custom sizing and altercations on all their dry suits but it was nice to use their sizing chart and have it work accordingly for myself.

 If anyone is on the fence about this suit, I would highly recommend it.
-The price is a bold $1100+ dollars, but that is the same price as all top grade dry suits.
+The price is $1100+ dollars, it’s the same price as all top-grade dry suits.

 Kokatat comes through again with a super awesome product that deserves 5 out of 5 stars!